titaniumbones/archivers/theory/context.md

 ** **
 ### 1.3.3 Distributed participation creates public knowledge.

 Here we arrive at a set of principles that both propagate the library and provide a base context to work from.
-If we all engage in distributing information, our library _will build itself_.
+If we all engage in distributing information, our library _will build it's own base context_.

 If we participate in communicating information (and information about information aka metadata) with each other, and keep copies of those communications, the communication itself fills the library with semantic value.